patwooky/aMp4Maker/readme.md

 and transcodes movie files (mov, avi, flv, etc) into MP4 files.

 ### Usage:
+There are a few ways to use this tool.
+- from the command-line: `python aMp4Maker arg1 arg2 arg3` where each arg should be a full path of a movie file or a single image from a sequence of images.
+Please make sure to follow the naming convention for image sequences stated below.

-    Drop a single image belonging to a sequence, a movie file, for single seq / single file operation.
+- Drop a single image belonging to a sequence, a movie file, for single seq / single file operation.

-    Drop multiple movie files or images belonging to different sequences for multiple specific conversions.
+- Drop multiple movie files or images belonging to different sequences for multiple specific conversions.

-    Drop an entire folder onto the this script and MP4 file(s) will be created for each unique sequence of images and each movie file in the folder.
+- Drop an entire folder onto the this script and MP4 file(s) will be created for each unique sequence of images and each movie file in the folder.

 Name of image sequence should follow this convention:

     <base_name>.####.ext

 ### change log ###